Meghpatel11/Meghpatel11/README.md

 ## Hi there👋, my name is Megh

 I am python geek who love to guide new programmers with their journey.I also have knowledge of python library like Numpy,Pandas,Sk-learn and Django.Check out my IG code & YT code repos for python projects.

 - 🌱 Currently learning Machine Learnig
-- 📫 How to reach me: Instagram & Email
+- 📫 How to reach me: Instagram DM & Email
 - 💬 Ask me about python & ML/DS Basics

 ## Skills 🤹